lbnl-science-it/docs-source/README.md

 4. Move to the `site` folder (`cd site`), and push the updated static site to GitHub
 5. Visit [https://lbnl-science-it.github.io/docs/](https://lbnl-science-it.github.io/docs/) and check the updated site

-At the some point in the future, we'll set up CI/CD to simplify the process.
+At some point in the future, we'll set up CI/CD to simplify the process.
 We'll only need to update the `docs-source` repo; updating the static site will be automated.
 Until then, please follow the above workflow.
 Hope it's not too tedious.

 ## Similar Docs Sites